alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

     > **Note**
     >
-    > Doing this may trigger a Pagerduty alert and trigger 5xx errors on fastly
+    > Doing this may trigger a PagerDuty alert and trigger 5xx errors on Fastly.

--   find the IP addresses of backend-lb-1 and backend-lb-2 for the environment.
+-   Find the IP addresses of backend-lb-1 and backend-lb-2 for the environment.
 They will be listed in [this repo](https://github.com/alphagov/govuk-provisioning/)
--   use vCloud Director to update the NAT rule to point to backend-lb-2.
+-   Use vCloud Director to update the NAT rule to point to backend-lb-2.
     -   The Nat rule will be in [this repo](https://github.com/alphagov/govuk-provisioning/).
     -   Go to "Administration"
-    -   find 'GOV.UK Management' in the list of vdcs and click on it
+    -   Find 'GOV.UK Management' in the list of vdcs and click on it
-    -   select the "edge gateway" tab, right click on it and select "edge gateway services"
+    -   Select the "edge gateway" tab, right click on it and select "edge gateway services"
-    -   click the NAT tab.
+    -   Click the NAT tab.
     -   Find the rule corresponding to the rule defined in the vcloud-launcher file, and update the DNAT rules to point to the ip address of backend-lb-2 by clicking edit, and updating the "Translated (Internal) IP/range" field and click ok to save these rules
--   reboot backend-lb-1 and wait for it to recover
+-   Reboot backend-lb-1 and wait for it to recover

     `fab <environment> -H backend-lb-1.backend vm.reboot`

--   use vCloud Director to update the NAT rule to point back to the IP address of backend-lb-1
+-   Use vCloud Director to update the NAT rule to point back to the IP address of backend-lb-1

 ## Rebooting MySQL backup machines (Carrenza only)